 The Tools Panel contains tools used to create and manipulate artwork (like a toolbox).
 To select a tool, simply click it.
 Tools with a triangle in the lower-right corner have additional tools hidden beneath them.
 To display hidden tools, click and hold a tool icon; a drop-down menu showing the hidden tools will appear.

-The Control Bar displays options for the currently selected tool.
-Control Bar options are generally a small subset of those available in other panels and menus.
-Keep in mind that there may be additional options for your selected tool beyond those displayed in the Control Bar.
+The Control Panel displays options for the currently selected tool.
+Control Panel options are generally a small subset of those available in other panels and menus.
+Keep in mind that there may be additional options for your selected tool beyond those displayed in the Control Panel.

 To enable this feature for easier access to alignment and fill/stroke tools, go to Window > Control

-Each Panel within a Panel Group is displayed on a separate tab.
-To bring a Panel to the front of the group, click its tab.
+Each panel is displayed on a separate tab.
+To bring a Panel to the front, click its tab.

 Working in Illustrator often involves moving around the workspace in order to focus on different portions of your project.
 In this section, we discuss a few methods of navigating the workspace.